 As the Knackered Mums Nutritionist, my clinic is full of mums wanting to feel better and January can bring that desire into sharp focus.
 But may I suggest a different approach?
 One that leads you on a path to great energy and no food guilt ever?
 Come to any dietary and lifestyle change from a place of self-compassion.
 You’re a busy mum.
 You don’t need restriction or counting calories.
 You don’t need to weigh your food or count points or sins.
 You need nourishment.
 And you need a little self-love to kick-off the New Year, not the sad step (AKA the scales).

 So, if you feel like some positive change is in order, tweak how you eat and how much you move not because you want to look different but because you want to feel different.
 Happier.
 More energised.
 Less knackered.
 Confident about what, how and when to eat to make yourself feel the best you can.

-Start 2022 with this resolution: hold your own wellbeing sacred.
+Start the year with this resolution: hold your own wellbeing sacred.
 How about, as mums, we love our body so much that we choose to NOURISH it, not punish it with some miserable diet of which you'll resent every hungry second.
 New Year’s diets invariably involve restriction and denial – and that’s hard to sustain.
 Most people give up after a few weeks and return to familiar habits.